Yukon, Florida

 Yukon is a ghost town located within Jacksonville, Florida.
 The Navy closed the town in July 1963 as it was deemed a flight and safety hazard for nearby Jacksonville Naval Air Station.

-George Smoot was born here in 1945.
+Nobel Prize Laureate George Smoot was born here in 1945.
+The Tillie K. Fowler Regional Park now sits on the town's former site.
+The historic Brick Road Trail runs through the former site of Yukon.